 This minimally invasive surgical procedure repairs the valve without removing the old, damaged valve.
 Instead, it wedges a replacement valve into the aortic valve’s place.
 The surgery may be called a transcatheter aortic valve replacement (TAVR) or transcatheter aortic valve implantation (TAVI).

-What is involved in a TAVR procedure?
+What is involved in a TAVR Procedure

 A TAVR procedure is not without risks, but it provides beneficial treatment options to people who may not have been candidates for them a few years ago while also providing the added bonus of a faster recovery in most cases.
-A patient’s experience with a TAVR procedure may be comparable to a balloon treatment or even an angiogram in terms of down time and recovery, and will likely require a shorter hospital stay (average 3-5 days).

-•Entering through the femoral artery (large artery in the groin), called the transfemoral approach, which does not require a surgical incision in the chest
+- Entering through the femoral artery (large artery in the groin), called the transfemoral approach, which does not require a surgical incision in the chest

-•Using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.
+- Using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.

 For more information, visit the American Heart Association.